swax/NAISYS/docs/005-multi-machine-redux.md

 ### Hub Mode

-- [ ] Hub pre-configured with runners table (name/key pairs) and user_runners assignments
+- [ ] Runner self-registers on first connection (hub auto-creates runner entry)
-- [ ] Runner connects to hub, authenticates with runner name + key
+- [ ] Runner connects to hub, authenticates with matching HUB_ACCESS_KEY
+- [ ] Runner with wrong HUB_ACCESS_KEY is rejected and disconnected
 - [ ] Runner receives assigned agents with full configs from runner.register
 - [ ] Runner starts assigned agents
 - [ ] Agent logs and costs flow to hub (visible in supervisor)